 The output driver strength (ODS2, ODS1, ODS0) bits are volatile bits, which indicate the output driver level (as defined in "Output Driver Strength Table") of the device.
-The Output Driver Strength is defaulted as 30 Ohms when delivered from factory.
 To write the ODS bits requires the Write Status Register (WRSR) instruction to be executed.